bodwood/Currency-Exchange/README.md

-# Template Repo
+# Currency Exchange

-#### This repo is meant to be used as a template for further applications at Epicodus
+#### This web application converts currency to dispaly the exchange rate of those currencies

 #### By Bodie Wood